vocksel/prefabs/README.md

 This will take the changes you've made and replicate them to all other prefabs of the same type.

 You can also do this while a _descendant_ of the prefab is selected.
 You aren't required to select the model itself each time you want to update your prefab.

-## Rename

-You'll sometimes find yourself wanting to rename a set of prefabs.
-To do this you just rename the model like normal, and with it selected press "Rename".

-This will rename all other prefabs of the same type, as well as updating their internal tag that the plugin uses.